ferdinandf-hyuna/cloudformation/s3_web_hosting/README.md

 - '**Errorpage**' - Supply the name of the error page i.e. the page displayed when 404s are encountered. e.g. 'error.html'
 - '**LoggingBucket**' - Specify the name an existing bucket the HTTP logs will reside in.
 - '**AddToDNSZoneFile**' - This is a yes/no toggle.  'yes' means allowing the template to create A records in the zone file specified in Route 53.
 However, if you aren't using Route 53 as a Domain Registrar or don't want this template to manage the records, choose 'no'.
-- '**AddIAMGroupAndPolicy**' - This is a yes/no toggle.  'yes' means allowing the template to create an IAM Group and Policy to allow any use to be able to to upload, edit and delete objects from the newly created S3 bucket.
+- '**AddIAMGroupAndPolicy**' - This is a yes/no toggle.  'yes' means allow the template to create an IAM Group and Policy to allow any user to be able to to upload, edit and delete objects from the newly created S3 bucket.
 Choose 'no' if you don't want this to be created.

 ### Deploy Template